aptech/docs/docs/CR-seqadt.rst

 .. function:: seqaDT(dt_start, inc, unit, n)

     :param dt_start: containing a date/time in DT scalar format.
-    :type dt_start: Scalar
+    :type dt_start: scalar

-    :param inc: the number of units for each of the n increments.
+    :param inc: the number of units for each of the *n* increments.
-    :type inc: Scalar
+    :type inc: scalar

-    :param unit: indicating the units for the increments in inc.
+    :param unit: indicating the units for the increments in *inc*.

-        Valid unit options:"years""months""days""hours""seconds"
+        Valid unit options:

+        - "years"
+        - "months"
+        - "days"
+        - "hours"
+        - "seconds"

-    :type unit: String
+    :type unit: string

     :param n: the number of elements to create.
-    :type n: Scalar
+    :type n: scalar

-    :returns: dt_vec (*nx1 vector*), starting at  dt_start and increasing by inc units.
+    :returns: dt_vec (*nx1 vector*), starting at *dt_start* and increasing by *inc* units.

 Examples
 ----------------